Injeolmi aka roasted soybean mochi is a soft and chewy Korean treat made from sweet glutinous rice. It's quick, easy and delicious!

 Microwaving the mochi is fast and simple.
 All you need is 2 minutes in the microwave and it's pretty much ready to go.
 The downside is an uneven cook, as you will have parts slightly drier than others.

-If I were to choose between the two methods I would go with microwaving.
-I'm all about time efficiency, and cooking something in 2 minutes is the dream.
-When it comes to the uneven cooking there are ways around this.
-The first being taking it out halfway and giving it a mix before continuing the cooking process.
+The first is taking it out halfway and giving it a mix before continuing the cooking process.
 The other is pounding the dough.
 Pounding the dough helps to distribute areas that are more cooked than others resulting in a smooth and bouncy dough.

-The secret to creating stretchy mochi
+How to make stretchy mochi

-This recipe is so much easier than the traditional method, but there is reason to the traditional pounding of the rice.
-The pounding is what gives the rice cake elasticity and chewiness, as well as increasing its softness.
-We can still use this method even when we aren't making the rice cake from scratch.
-After we have cooked the rice flour use any object you have available to pound it.
-As the mochi will be very sticky I recommend greasing the utensil with some vegetable oil.
+This recipe is so much easier than the traditional method, but there is reason to the traditional pounding of rice.
+The pounding gives the rice cake elasticity and chewiness, as well as increasing its softness.

 As with most things made from glutinous rice flour they are best enjoyed on the day they are made.
 If you do store them keep them in an airtight container for up to three days.

-If eating them on the second or third day I recommend heating them up.
-This brings them back to their soft and stretchy texture.
-My favourite way to reheat injeolmi is in a fry pan.
+My favorite way to reheat injeolmi is in a frying pan.
 All it needs is a minute on each side.
-Otherwise a couple of minutes in a steamer is great too!
+Otherwise, a couple of minutes in a steamer is great too!

 Heating injeolmi in the microwave can cause it to harden rather than soften.
 If you must heat it in the microwave I recommend placing it in a bowl with a couple of drops of water covered in cling wrap.
-Heat for 30 second bursts until nice and warm.
+Heat for 30-second bursts until nice and warm.

-Let's Get Cooking!
+Let's Get Cooking

-PrintInjeolmi (Roasted Soybean Mochi)
+Injeolmi (Roasted Soybean Mochi)

 Soft and chewy mochi rolled in roasted soybean powder.
 Injeolmi is a delicious Korean treat made from sweet glutinous rice that you'll love.